DHPS-Solutions/dhps-lib/README.md

 # dhphs-lib
-Algorithms and datastructures for C.
+Generic algorithms and datastructures for C.

 ### datastructures
 - [ ] dynamic hashtable